mvr/mvr.github.io/posts/catchysongs.md

 ---
 title: Songs
 published: April 27, 2015
-tags: music
+tags: note-to-self, music
 ---

-I am the type that gets a song stuck in their head for weeks at a time.
+I often get a song stuck in my head for weeks at a time.
 I am hoping this list will make for interesting reading when I am older.

 * Indigo Girls - Galileo
 * Foster The People - Houdini